vic1707/xprs/README.md

 ### Context and Parser

 You can also create a `Context` and a `Parser` instance if you want to define your own functions and/or constants and use them repeatedly.

+Constants and Functions can have any name that starts with a letter (uppercase of not) and contains only `[A-Za-z0-9_']`.

 Functions need to have a signature of `fn(&[f64]) -> f64` so they all have the same signature and can be called the same way.
 We also need a name and the number of arguments the function takes, which is an `Option<usize`, if `None` then the function can take any number of arguments.